 Sơn Trà Mountain, also known as “Monkey Mountain,” is just outside of Da Nang and home to more than 300 red-shanked douc langurs (a species of monkey).
 Cars can take you most of the way to the top, so trek lengths vary, but you’ll likely see plenty of monkeys and a sweeping view of Son Tra peninsula from the peak.

-It’s simple and inexpensive to rent a bicycle in major cities like Hội An, Hardie says, but the real benefit of cycling is that it’s an excellent way to see rural towns and experience the culture and people—and that’s much better accomplished with a guide.
+It can be simple and inexpensive to rent a bicycle in major cities but the real benefit of cycling is that it’s an excellent way to see rural towns and experience the culture and people—and that can be much better accomplished with a guide.

 A two-week cycling trip between Ho Chi Minh City (formerly Saigon) and Hanoi is popular.
 Homestays and hostels sometimes offer bike rentals in areas like Mai Chau, and the flat Mekong Delta area is friendly to cyclists of all ability levels.

 Thanks to plentiful lakes and coastlines, water sports have taken off in Vietnam.
 Kitesurfing has long been popular in the little beach town of Mũi Né, and stand up paddle boarding has emerged as a popular means of aquatic exploration all across the country.
 Ha Long Bay, considered a must-see area of Vietnam, is a superlative kayaking destination, though most trips are part of larger multiday cruise excursions.
 Ba Be National Park, which is home to three small lakes and many caves, is also a popular area to kayak.